Efficient circuit compression by multiqudit entangling gates in linear optical quantum computation: Conclusion

-\textit{Conclusions.---} In this Letter, we have presented two linear optical realizations of multi-level CZ gate which are of significant importance enabling efficient qudit circuit compression schemes in which multiple (but in general not all) spatial modes of two qudits act as conditions to trigger the action of the non-local entangling gate.
-Our first construction shows the physical realizability of such an operation with a successful implementation probability of $1/8$ independent of the dimension of the qudits.
+In this paper, we have presented two linear optical realizations of multi-level CZ operation which are of significant importance enabling efficient qudit circuit compression schemes in which multiple (but in general not all) spatial modes of two qudits act as conditions to trigger the action of the non-local entangling gate.
+Since our schemes are native to a qudit based architecture, they are also of significant interest to high dimensional quantum computation \cite{MLS24, CHZ22, IJA19, LBB09, ZXQ25}.

+Our first construction shows the physical realizability of the multi-level entangling operation with a successful implementation probability of $1/8$ independent of the dimension of the qudits.
 Importantly, in standard circuit compression schemes, this particular operation currently requires the sequential application of $2^{r_1 + r_2}$ probabilistic two-level CZ gates, where $r_1$ and $r_2$ number of qubits are to be removed as controls from the two qudits, respectively.
-In contrast, our scheme realizes the same operation with only a single multi-level CZ gate.
+In contrast, our scheme realizes the same operation with only a single multi-level CZ operation.

-However, our realization depends on a priori knowledge about the initial states of the two qudits.
-While this scheme is still of significant advantage in circuit compilation schemes, we also propose an alternate scheme which requires sequential application of our multi-level CZ gates and is independent of the initial quantum states.
-In order to remove $r_1$ and $r_2$ number of qubits as controls from the two qudits respectively, our second realization necessitates $2^{r_1} + 2^{r_2}$ number of probabilistic two-level CZ gates which still performs exponentially better than the currently existing schemes.
+However, this realization depends on a priori knowledge about the initial states of the two input qudits.
+As a consequence, this realization cannot be construed as a quantum gate, but rather as an operation on arbitrary but known input qudits.
+While this is still of significant advantage in circuit compilation schemes, we also propose an alternate scheme which requires sequential application of our two-level gates and is independent of the initial quantum states.
+As such our second realization can be considered as a standard quantum gate.
+In order to remove $r_1$ and $r_2$ number of qubits as controls from the two qudits respectively, our second realization necessitates $2^{r_1} + 2^{r_2}$ number of probabilistic two-level CZ gates.
+This still performs exponentially better than the currently existing schemes.
 On the downside, the number of ancillary qubits required to implement the state independent scheme increases to $2(2^{r_1} + 2^{r_2})$.